When worse embeddings give better results

 The cheapest model that still works

-Enzyme had been running on Apple’s Neural Engine via CoreML — FP16 weights on dedicated silicon, sub-millisecond per sentence.
-But that’s a luxury not everyone has.
-We wanted embedding to work well on edge devices and commodity hardware: a single-core Colab instance, a cheap Linux VM, anything without a dedicated inference accelerator.
+Enzyme originally ran transformer embeddings through CoreML or ONNX.
+That worked, but it meant runtime model loading, separate model distribution, and more moving parts than a local CLI should need.
+We wanted embedding to work well on edge devices and commodity hardware: a single-core Colab instance, a cheap Linux VM, anything without a dedicated inference accelerator or model setup step.

 Because we knew the embedding layer was a neighborhood finder — not a ranker — we could ask a different optimization question.
 Not “what’s the best embedding model?” but “what’s the cheapest model that maintains top-10 recall?”
 The architecture gave us license to be aggressive with the answer.

-That 0.98 cosine fidelity would be a measurable regression by conventional IR standards.
-In practice, it’s noise — the catalyst indirection layer absorbs far more variance than two points of cosine similarity.
+That would be a measurable regression by conventional IR standards.
+In practice, it’s the point: the catalyst indirection layer absorbs far more variance than the embedding model itself.

-On top of the model itself, a BM25 pre-filter cheaply discards documents unlikely to match any catalyst before the expensive embedding pass.
+On top of the model itself, the preprocessing layer cheaply discards documents unlikely to match any catalyst before spending work on similarity scoring.
 Because catalysts are derived from the vault’s own vocabulary, lexical matching has unusually high recall — and it’s nearly free compared to neural inference on a single CPU core.

 But the speed gains aren’t just about making a number smaller.
 They’re a budget you can spend.

-Our chunks were larger than the model’s sequence window, so each embedding was built from truncated content.
+Our chunks were larger than the model’s useful window, so each embedding was built from truncated content.
 We wanted to fit more of each document into the embedding space — smaller chunks, less truncation, better coverage.
-But that means 3x as many chunks to embed.
-On the old model and old hardware, that tradeoff wasn’t available.
-With a faster model, int4 quantization, and pre-filtering buying headroom, it becomes viable even on a single CPU core.
+But that means more chunks to embed and score.
+On the old runtime model, that tradeoff was expensive.
+With static embeddings and pre-filtering buying headroom, it becomes viable even on a single CPU core.

 That’s what the architecture makes possible.
 The embedding layer is a commodity — you choose whether to spend your speed budget on a shorter wait or on richer representation of each document.